 But what if you change your mind later?

 You have a 12 month window after you retire to make changes to your FERS survivor annuity choices.
 After that time has passed – you will only be allowed to make changes in the event of marriage/divorce or death of the survivor.

 Important Information for Divorce/Re-Marriage

-If you have been divorced or re-married, you will need to pay close attention to your survivor benefit options.
+If you have been divorced and re-married, you will need to pay close attention to your survivor benefit options.

-Each situation is different: I have seen cases where the Federal Employee was required to provide full survivor benefits to their former spouse – and cases where no survivor benefits were required.
+Each situation is different: I have seen cases where the Federal Employee was required to provide full survivor benefits to their former spouse (which means nothing is left for the current spouse) – and cases where no survivor benefits were required.